Find Trade Colleges

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 There were about 41,400 jobs for Private Detective or Investigator in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,400 new jobs for Private Detective or Investigator by 2026.
-The BLS estimates 4,500 yearly job openings in this field.
+There will be an estimated 4,500 positions for Private Detective or Investigator per year.

 undefined